By Devin Gharibian-Saki, Chief Solution Officer, Redwood Software

 Modern workload automation and job scheduling solutions offer tremendous productivity and efficiency benefits.
 They free people from as much repetitive manual effort as possible in three key areas:

 - Reduce the need for manual interaction between business processes supported by IT applications

 - Minimize the human effort required to configure and manage automated processes

 - Reduce the amount of manual effort overhead needed to operate automated processes

-With many businesses evaluating digital processes to maximize productivity and efficiency – particularly in the face of reduced or remote workforces as a result of the COVID-19 pandemic – the self-assessment is also designed to assist IT professionals in understanding how automation can drive transformation across their organization.
+With many businesses evaluating digital processes to maximize productivity and efficiency – particularly in the face of reduced or remote workforces as a result of the COVID-19 pandemic – consider an assessment to assist IT professionals in understanding how automation can drive transformation across their organization.

-The assessment covers five critical areas that are supported by your automation maturity: technology utilization, effective management, operational efficiency, strategy, and alignment of IT and the business.
+Your assessment should cover five critical areas that are supported by your automation maturity: technology utilization, effective management, operational efficiency, strategy, and alignment of IT and the business.

 Find out what you can expect from the next generation of workload automation—and what’s possible.